Lewis Keseberg: Snowbound

-The fourth relief party arrived on April 17, and found Keseberg, the only survivor, wrapped in a blanket, surrounded by human bones and next to a pot of what appeared to be fresh human liver and lungs.
+The fourth relief party arrived on April 17, and apparently found Keseberg, the only survivor, wrapped in a blanket, surrounded by human bones and next to a pot of what appeared to be fresh human liver and lungs.
 Keseberg confessed to cannibalizing the other survivors after their deaths, but when the rescuers accused him of murdering Tamsen Donner, Keseberg insisted that she died naturally after getting lost in the snow on the path from the Alder Creek camp to the lake cabins.
 According to Keseberg, George Donner finally succumbed to his illness, and Tamsen Donner planned to make the journey through the mountains to reunite with her daughters.
 Because she took too long getting to the lake cabin, she succumbed to the cold not long after arriving.
+He said that she had eventually found his cabin, and that he tried to warm her with blankets and a fire, but that she was dead and cold when he woke in the morning.
 Keseberg had also hidden Tamsen's money.
-The rescuers believed that Keseberg stole the Donners' money, but Keseberg claimed that Tamsen had told him to take the money to her children.
-William Fallon, a rescuer, also alleged that Keseberg had stated that Donner’s flesh was "the best he had ever tasted," which Keseberg would later fervently deny.
+The rescuers believed that Keseberg stole the Donners' money, but Keseberg claimed that Tamsen had told him to take the money to her children, and that he planned to do so, having no reason to trust these men.
+William Fallon, a rescuer, also alleged that Keseberg had stated that Donner's flesh was "the best he had ever tasted," which Keseberg would fervently deny.
 Nonetheless, Keseberg was allowed to leave with the rescuers.
 On his way to Sutter's Fort, Keseberg discovered the body of his daughter Ada.
 Keseberg arrived at Sutter's Fort on April 29, 1847, and was the last survivor of the party to be rescued.